Discrete Guidance Matching: Exact Guidance for Discrete Flow Matching: Experiments

-{\bf Experimental Setup and Baselines.} We develop the guidance based on a state-of-the-art discrete flow matching model on multimodal tasks \citep{wang2025fudoki}.
-For text-to-image generation tasks, we adopt the same training prompts and reward function as \cite{Liu2025FlowGRPOTF}, which utilizes a weighted sum of Pickscore \citep{kirstain2023pick} and GenEval reward \citep{Ghosh2023GenEvalAO} as the reward function.
+{\bf Experimental Setup and Baselines.} We develop the guidance based on a state-of-the-art discrete flow matching model on multimodal tasks, FUDOKI \citep{wang2025fudoki}. {The detailed probability path for FUDOKI can be found in \eqref{eq:metric-induced path and rate} and the experimental details can be found in \cref{sec:ap_imple_multimodal}.} For text-to-image generation tasks, we adopt the same training prompts and reward function as \cite{Liu2025FlowGRPOTF}, which utilizes a weighted sum of Pickscore \citep{kirstain2023pick} and GenEval reward \citep{Ghosh2023GenEvalAO} as the reward function.
 We evaluate the performance on the widely used GenEval Benchmark \citep{Ghosh2023GenEvalAO}.
 For multimodal understanding tasks, we adopt the question and ground-truth answers from SEED \citep{Li2023SEEDBenchBM} and the widely used LLM-as-a-judge for assigning reward.
 We adopt VLMEvalKit \citep{Duan2024VLMEvalKitAO} to evaluate on several multimodal understanding datasets, including POPE \citep{Li2023EvaluatingOH}, MME-P \citep{Fu2023MMEAC}, MMB \citep{Liu2023MMBenchIY}, GQA \citep{Hudson2019GQAAN}, MMMU \citep{Yue2023MMMUAM}, and MM-Vet \citep{Yu2023MMVetEL}.

 {\bf Experimental Results.} Results on the GenEval benchmark for text-to-image generation are presented in \cref{tab:t2i}.
 Compared to the setting without guidance, our method achieves improvements on four out of six sub-tasks, highlighting the benefit of guidance in utilizing reward signals.
 We also provide the ablation studies of the regularization strength in \cref{ap:abl}.
 The performance on multimodal understanding benchmarks is demonstrated in \cref{tab:multimodal}.
 Our guidance framework consistently improves performance.
 Qualitative results can be found in \cref{fig:qualitative_comparison}.
 Overall, the results confirm the effectiveness of our method for preference alignment across multimodal tasks.